Corporations and business translation service

 Be aware that legal frameworks differ from region to region,

-⤷ so if you’re negotiating some sort of contract with a foreign entity, make sure your translator:
+⤷ so if you’re negotiating some contract with a foreign entity, make sure your translator:

 - meets the relevant regulations in the target region and